Shanmukha5269/ThinkFoody/README.md

    - Using nginx as reverse proxy it identifies the multiple requests from the same user and stops the particular user for few a time using the website.
    - To use it
      - Run both mysql container and application container , note that the application container specifying the name as foody (make sure you given the same name to the container) is *not mounted* to any port such as -p 3030:3030 .
+     - Note: run the ngnix image in port 80 itself ( -p 80:80 )
      -  That is use the command
         -  docker run --name foody image-name
      - And now change directory to public